-(2) For the year ended December 31, 2019, there were 2,244 restricted stock units granted to non-employee directors in lieu of their quarterly cash retainer payments.
+(2) For the year ended December 31, 2020, there were 1,108 restricted stock units granted to non-employee directors in lieu of their quarterly cash retainer payments.
 These restricted stock units were fully vested upon grant and represent the right to receive one share of common stock, per unit, upon the earlier of the director's termination of service as a director of ours or the occurrence of a change of control of us.
 These restricted stock units are included in the "Granted" line in the table above and are also included in the "Vested" line in the table above due to their being fully vested upon grant.
-As of December 31, 2019, there were 6,109 outstanding restricted stock units that had been previously granted to non-employee directors in lieu of their quarterly director retainer payments.

-These restricted stock units are not included in the "Balance at December 31, 2019" line in the table above because they are fully vested.
+On December 31, 2020, upon her departure from our board of directors, we issued 748 shares of common stock to Dr. Pegus, which represented the settlement of restricted stock units that had been previously granted to her in lieu of her quarterly director retainer payments.
+Excluding those restricted stock units, as of December 31, 2020, there were 6,469 outstanding restricted stock units that had been previously granted to non-employee directors in lieu of their quarterly director retainer payments.
+These restricted stock units are not included in the "Balance at December 31, 2020" line in the table above because they are fully vested.